rust-lang/blog.rust-lang.org/_posts/2016-08-10-Shape-of-errors-to-come.md

 28 |     let bar1 = &mut foo.bar1;
    |                     --------

-And this is the second time `foo.bar1` is borrowed mutable.
+And this is the second time `foo.bar1` is borrowed mutably.
 This is where the error occurs.

 29 |     let _bar2 = &mut foo.bar1;